Gao Mobo: Beneficial policies

 Going forward new socioeconomic policies were introduced.
-Gao makes the argument that these polices had a positive impact on a large number of people and they were intentionally designed as such.
-New features introduced in China’s domestic social scene were a cheap and effective healthcare system, education in rural precincts, promotion of gender quality and so on.
+Gao makes the argument that these policies had a positive impact on a large number of people and they were intentionally designed as such.
+New features introduced in China's domestic social scene were a cheap and effective healthcare system, education in rural precincts, promotion of gender equality and so on.
 Gao himself grew up in China and claims that he witnessed how these policies had substantial benefits for rural people.
 After Mao, Deng Xiaoping reversed social programs and policies introduced during the Cultural Revolution.
 Institutions that had positive impacts for rural citizens disintegrated in the absence of government sponsorship.
 Gao is adamant that in terms of healthcare and education many of the rural poor simply became worse off than they were during the Cultural Revolution.
 Advancements in gender equality also have been reversed.

-The Cultural Revolution and late Mao years includes positive developments in China’s military capacities, urban industry, and agriculture.
+The Cultural Revolution and late Mao years includes positive developments in China's military capacities, urban industry, and agriculture.
 The official Chinese government line proclaims that the Chinese economy was near the point of total disintegration during the Cultural Revolution.
 Gao presents documentary evidence and special studies of the period to show that in reality the picture was more complicated and suggests an opposite conclusion.
 Gao concedes that it is true that the Chinese economy faced massive disruptions in the initial phases of the Cultural Revolution.
 Nonetheless by the late 1960s and throughout the entirety of the 1970s the economy showed consistent growth.
-A report from the Joint Economic Committee of the US congress concluded that during Mao’s rule the Chinese economy has a “record of positive growth in both agriculture and industry.”
-The CCP “had already created a significant economic base for the new post Mao leadership to build on.”
-There is a strong suggestion in Gao’s analysis that the negative economic impacts of the Cultural Revolution were not nearly as large as the current Chinese leadership contends.
-In important ways the Cultural Revolution’s economic policies made the massive economic growth in the Chinese economy during the 1980s and beyond possible.
+A report from the Joint Economic Committee of the US congress concluded that during Mao's rule the Chinese economy has a "record of positive growth in both agriculture and industry."
+The CCP "had already created a significant economic base for the new post Mao leadership to build on."
+There is a strong suggestion in Gao's analysis that the negative economic impacts of the Cultural Revolution were not nearly as large as the current Chinese leadership contends.
+In important ways the Cultural Revolution's economic policies made the massive economic growth in the Chinese economy during the 1980s and beyond possible.
 The development of commune and production brigade enterprises during the Cultural Revolution made the township and village enterprises of the 1980s feasible.